ArseAssassin/pikadoc/README.md

 be summarized using doc summarize.
 ```

-## List of features
+## Features

 - rapidly search and filter reference documentation straight from your terminal
 - generate reference documentation directly from your project dependencies
 - language-agnostic and easily extensible via human-readable YAML files
 - docs for 200+ languages and libraries from online sources
-- native support for (jsdoc, python, sqlite, man pages and more from local sources)
+- native support for jsdoc, python, sqlite, man pages and more from local sources

 ## Quick start

 Follow instructions to [install the Nix package manager](https://nixos.org/download) to your system.
-Then you can run PikaDoc using:
+Then you can run pikadoc using:

 ```bash
 nix --experimental-features "nix-command flakes" run "github:ArseAssassin/pikadoc"